ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the application requires forward security, the KDC MUST generate new group keying material and securely distribute it to all the current group members but the leaving node, using the message format of the Key Distribution Response (see {{update-keys}}).
 Application profiles may define alternative message formats.
 Before distributing the new group keying material, the KDC MUST increment the version number of the keying material.

 Note that, after having left the group, a node may wish to join it again.
-Then, as long as the node is still authorized to join the group, i.e. it still has a valid access token, it can re-request to join the group directly to the KDC without needing to retrieve a new access token from the AS.
+Then, as long as the node is still authorized to join the group, i.e. it still has a valid access token, it can request to re-join the group directly to the KDC without needing to retrieve a new access token from the AS.
 This means that the KDC might decide to keep track of nodes with valid access tokens, before deleting all information about the leaving node.

 A node may be evicted from the group in the following cases.